avrio-project/AvrioTipBot/README.md

-# Dero TipBot
+# Avrio TipBot

-### This Should work with Monero, and any fork that uses 12-decimals
+### This Should work with Avrio, and any fork that uses 4-decimals

-If you like to adjust to other forks that don't use 12-decimals, please change decimal value in `node-mdules/xmr-nodejs` or create a new module for your prefered coin
+If you like to adjust to other forks that don't use 4-decimals, please change decimal value in `node-mdules/xmr-nodejs` or create a new module for your prefered coin

 Or even better, adjust to have it a configurable option and create a PR :)